wyeworks/blog/source/_posts/2015-06-11-how-to-build-a-rails-5-api-only-and-backbone-application.markdown

 ---
 layout: post
-title: Rails API is now part of Rails 5
+title: How to build a Rails 5 API only and Backbone application
 hero_image: /blog/images/heros/post-high.jpg
 comments: true
 author: